Virtual Birth Doula - tracy hartley

 Being a Doula in 2020 – 2023

-After 27 years, I still love being a doula!
+After 28 years, I still love being a doula.
+As much as I wish I could continue to attend several births a month, being a doula is physically exhausting!
 My only regret is that I didn’t learn about doula work until I was almost 50!
 During the Pandemic, something awful happened… I got old!
 I’m still extremely healthy, but after almost two years of very limited activity, long births take their toll on me!
 I used to joke that every 24+ hour birth I attended probably took a week off of the end of my life.
 Now I think it’s probably more like a month or more.

 Once quarantine started, hospitals weren’t allowing two doulas and some hospitals weren’t allowing doulas at all!
 Luckily, I already had experience providing labor support by phone or Zoom, so I began to offer virtual labor support.
 The clients I supported this way have been very happy with my services because they understood that this was the only type of support I was able to provide with the hospitals limitations in place.
 Hospitals are starting to allow doulas again, but only one doula at a time.
 Once again, I’ve had to pivot my services.
 I still work with newer doulas but now they are with the client in person and I am able to be there by phone, Skype, Zoom or whatever works for my client.
 I am available to answer questions, make suggestions, and help with decision making.
 My comprehensive childbirth classes empower my clients to feel more in control during labor and birth and the newer doulas are allowed to attend the classes and get to know the clients ahead of time and also to participate in the classes so everyone is on the same page when it comes to the clients’ wishes.